Houston Police Chief Tells Donald Trump To Keep His ‘Mouth Shut’ When It Comes To Protests

 “On behalf of the police chiefs in this country, if you don’t have anything constructive to say, keep your mouth shut.”

-Acevedo made his comments when asked by CNN‘s Christiane Amanpour about the president’s demands in a recent phone call that governors “dominate” protesters who have set cities across the nation ablaze demonstrating in protest to the death of George Floyd.
+Acevedo made his comments during an interview with CNN‘s Christiane Amanpour.
+The host asked him about the president’s demands in a recent phone call that governors “dominate” protesters who have been involved in destructive protests in response to the death of George Floyd.

 ‘If you don’t have something constructive to say, keep your mouth shut’ — Houston Police Chief Art Acevedo is slamming Trump for suggesting governors need to ‘dominate’ protesters pic.twitter.com/BtLUWTqewN